lechu9122/G9_CanvasPlus/README.md

 - `VITE_GOOGLE_CLIENT_ID` -- Google OAuth client ID for authentication.
 - `VITE_GCAL_TOKEN_STORAGE_KEY` -- key used to store Google Calendar tokens in local storage.
+- `SUPABASE_URL` -- the URL of your Supabase instance.
+- `SUPABASE_ANON_KEY` -- the anonymous public API key for Supabase.

 ## Setup